-Today’s post is your guide to answering yet another one of the most common (and most critical) job interview questions: Why do you want to work here?
+In this post, we’ll give you the full Big Interview guide to answering yet another one of the most common (and most critical) job interview questions: Why do you want to work here?

-Actually, we want to cover this question from two important angles.
+With that in mind, we want to cover this question from two important angles.

 - Why are you interested in the company?

 - Why are you interested in the job?

 You must be able to answer both of these questions to ace your interview, and in order to do so you’ll need to do some research (we have entire video lessons on this inside Big Interview)

 Why Do Interviewers Ask “Why Do You Want to Work Here?”

 The interviewer is looking for similar things whether asking about company or position.
 The hiring manager wants to:

 - Learn about your career goals and how this position fits into your plan

 - Make sure that you are sincerely interested in the job and will be motivated to perform if hired